Evyweb/ioctopus/README.md

 Code used in the examples can be found in the specs folder.

-### Loading modules
+### Modules

 You can also use modules to organize your dependencies.

+#### Loading modules

 Modules can then be loaded in your container.
 By default, when you create a container, it is using a default module under the hood.

 ```typescript